gabriela-framework/gabriela/docs/README.md

 I do this because it is very important to differentiate them.
 ___

-Gabriela can be created as a process app and a server app.
+Gabriela can be created as a NodeJS process or as a server app.

 ````javascript
 const gabriela = require('gabriela');